imtinantahir/cybersecurity-portfolio/RiskRegister/README.md

 # Risk Register
-This folder contains cybersecurity risk assessments, registers, and treatment plans created as part of my learning journey.
+This folder contains risk assessments and risk registers, with likelihood/impact ratings and treatment plans.